HOW DOES FALLING IN LOVE AFFECT YOUR BODY?

 There is a condition called “stress induced cardiomyopathy”, and it can happen suddenly in a healthy person due to the immense surge of stress hormones that occurs during an emotionally trying event, such as the death of a loved one, or even a bad breakup.
 The good news is that most cases are treatable and the person can return to their previous state of health, but occasionally the condition can be fatal.
 It is associated with shortness of breath, irregular heartbeat and chest pain.

-So, there you have it – eleven ways your that falling in love can impact your body and mind!
-As always, if you need more information about what you’ve read, why not book in for a private doctors appointment at any of our eight London clinics (soon to be nine with the arrival of our Paddington clinic)!
+So, there you have it - eleven ways your that falling in love can impact your body and mind!
+As always, if you need more information about what you've read, why not book in for a private doctors appointment at any of our clinics.
 LDC is here for you whenever you need to find a GP or GP surgery.
-Happy Valentine’s Day!
+Happy Valentine's Day!

 By Melissa Dillon